wrex/rexs.tips/content/guitar/Fundamentals/notes/finding-notes.md

 * It makes learning to read sheet music possible.
 I'm still ridiculously slow at reading, and learning to read on guitar *is* harder than many other instruments (because the same note can be played in so many different places) but it’s not impossible.
 It's a whole lot easier when you already know where the notes are on the fretboard!

-## Proficiency test 001
+## Master proficiency test

-I'm going to use this as my first trial run of "Test Driven Guitar" and work backward from the end goal.
-Here's the final test that we are working toward.
-If you can't pass this test right now, you can't say you **KNOW** the notes on the fretboard:
+The master proficiency test for this lesson is [TDG001: Fretboard Mastery]({{< ref "guitar/tests/learn-neck" >}}).
+You'll trully **KNOW** all the notes on the fretboard when you can pass that test.

 ## The Process

 Like anything with guitar, the way to make this tractable is to break it into small, ridiculously easy chunks, and keep practicing the chunks that give you trouble (and not repeat the ones you've already mastered!).
 Again, expect this to take take weeks at best.
-Expect to begin all of your practice sessions with some of the GTD tests on this page until you can pass [TDG001](#TDG001).
+Expect to begin all of your practice sessions with some of the GTD tests on this page until you can pass [TDG0001]({{< ref "guitar/tests/learn-neck" >}}).

 Follow this process to get to the end goal: